anima-libera/qwy2/README.md

 ### Build and run

-The `-l` command line argument given to `bs.py` will make it run the compiled binary (from `bin`) if the compilation is successful, and arguments that follow `-l` are forwarded to the compiled binary.
+The `-l` command line argument given to `bs.py` will make it run the compiled binary (with `bin` as the current directory) if the compilation is successful, and arguments that follow `-l` are forwarded to the compiled binary.

 Thus the most useful command during development is the following: